 The marsupial pouch, which protects the growing young, is one of the primary ways that the isopods as a group are adapted to terrestrial life in contrast to other arthropods, such as arachnoids, myriapods, and insects.
 (Edney, 1968).
 Their ability to successfully colonize the majority of terrestrial environments in numerous parts of the world is undeniable.
 In order to adapt their impacts, isopods change their activity patterns in response to the ambient conditions in their habitat.
 There is a pattern in the way isopods choose their home that suggests they have adapted to live on land.
 (Edney, 1968).
 Verhoeff (1931) observed early on that certain isopod species are more prevalent in dry environments, while others are more prevalent in wetter ones.

 The interrelated life history characteristics of fecundity, moulting, and longevity characterize an organism's ability to reproduce, exoskeleton or feather shedding, and lifetime, respectively.
 Reproductive output, or fecundity, varies by species and environmental conditions.
 Fecundity and female size are generally positively connected, and some species have a single breeding cycle while others might reproduce several times over their lifetime.
 As a natural part of their growth and development, isopods molt, or shed their exoskeletons.
 The forward half of an isopod's body is lost first, followed by the posterior half.
 Among crustaceans, this biphasic molting is uncommon.
-In the marsupial, adult reproductive females bear consecutive broods without successive matings, according to Heeley, (1941).The typical lifespan of terrestrial isopods is between two and three years, though this varies by species.
+In the marsupial, adult reproductive females bear consecutive broods without successive matings, according to Heeley (1941).
+The typical lifespan of terrestrial isopods is between two and three years, though this varies by species.
 It has been reported that some species, such as giant isopods, can live up to four years.
 In general, marine isopods live shorter lives than their terrestrial counterparts.

 Different quantities of eggs and developing young have been observed in the marsupium by a range of isopods.
 Armadillidum vulgare is known to produce a wide range of egg counts.
 It has been determined that the quantity of eggs or embryos per brood pouch and the female's weight or size are linearly related in several species, including Oniscus asellus and Trachelipus rathkei (Snider and Shaddy, 1980).
 In several observations, the brood pouch included both eggs and young.
 Likewise, in the field, eggs were gathered along with juveniles and undeveloped eggs (Paris, 1962).